ockernuts/digital-power-meter-monitor/README.md

 The monitoring is done using an ESP32 board for which the software is here.
 In the board sections below the needed hardware connections to an RJ12 cable that one can plug into the power meter P1 port are described per supported ESP32 board.
 You need an RJ12 cable with 6 wires, called: 6P6C, not 6P4C

-Detailed measurements per quarter are stored on an SDCard in JSON format.
-Hence we focus on boards that have the SDCard reader integrated, leaving other options open.
+Detailed measurements per quarter are stored on a micro SD card in JSON format.
+Hence we focus on boards that have the SD card reader integrated, but leaving other options open.
 Use an 8GB micro SD card or up to 64GB (only tested up to 16GB).
-It is best to reformat the SD Card first and choose a small cluster size because the stored files are all small.
+It is best to reformat the SD card first and choose a small cluster size because the stored files are all small.

 The board is connected to Wifi and exposes a web interface, meant for in-home access only (HTTP), on which one can see the current measurements almost in real-time (updated every 5 seconds by default) or navigate to historical measurements.